 Even if you make a lot of money, getting paid in cash can make financing a vehicle difficult if you have poor credit.
-Here at Auto Credit Express, an applicant recently asked us this question:
+Here at Auto Credit Express, a consumer recently asked us this question:

 "Hi, I am looking to finance a car but I don't have an over the table job.
 I clean houses for a living.
 However, I just wrecked my car and am looking to buy another.
-I would put down a very large down payment, at least 4 or 5 thousand cash."
+I would put down a very large down payment, at least four or five thousand cash."

 Bad Credit and Unrecorded Income

 First of all, we're going to assume that this person probably has bad credit.
-We say this because if they had good credit, they wouldn't have a problem financing a new car – especially with a four or five thousand dollar down payment.
+We say this because if they had good credit, they wouldn't have a problem financing a new car – especially with a four or five-thousand-dollar down payment.

-This means that with no W-2 to prove this income, the only other proof that's acceptable to subprime lenders is, typically, 1-3 years of professionally prepared income tax returns that show a net income (after expenses) that meets both a lender's minimum income requirements as well as a favorable debt-to-income ratio (monthly bills, plus a car payment and car insurance, can't exceed 50 percent of a borrower's income).
+This means that with no W-2 to prove this income, the only other proof that's typically acceptable to subprime lenders is one to three years of professionally prepared income tax returns.
+These must show a net income (after expenses) that meets both a lender's minimum income requirements as well as a favorable debt-to-income ratio (monthly bills, plus a car payment and car insurance, can't exceed 50% of a borrower's income).